cb-nw-4/m2-3-js--thedom-P1/README.md

 Create the content of a webpage entirely with Javascript.

-1. Recreate the content structure from `example.html` in enclosed `exercise.html`.
+1. Recreate the content structure from `example.html`.
 2. To do this, **you are not allowed to modify any of the HTML files**, only `scripts.js` should be modified.
 3. Once you've completed this, compare `example.html` and your `exercise.html` file using "Live Preview", you will notice that they look nothing alike.
 4. Add code to the `scripts.js` that will add a `<link>` to the `styles.css` in the `<head>` of `exercise.html`.